lhr-solar/BPS/Docs/source/Overview/software-overview.rst

 =================================

 The :term:`RTOS <RTOS>` uses a scheduler to run multiple threads.
-Running these threads creates "psuedo-concurrency".
+Running these threads creates "pseudo-concurrency".

 The RTOS ensures that safety critical tasks will not be blocked by non-safety critical tasks.